NSF-FAPESP International Collaborations in Chemistry Program - 2012/2013

 7. The proposers in São Paulo must already be Principal Investigators or co-PIs of ongoing projects in the following FAPESP lines: Regular Research Awards, Thematic Projects, Young Investigators, or Research, Innovation and Dissemination Centers (CEPIDs/RIDCs).

 8. Preliminary proposals:

-8.1 According to NSF procedures, the PI in the US will submit a preliminary proposal before the deadline set by the NSF.
+8.1 According to NSF procedures, the PI in the US will submit a preliminary proposal before the deadline of August 1, 2012.

 8.2 The preliminary proposal must be submitted according to the NSF requirements, including 2-page biographical sketches of the investigators in São Paulo.

 9. Full proposals (for the preliminary proposals selected by NSF):